-Equality law does not say that you have to use a monitoring form to find out individual personal information about your job applicants and their protected characteristics as part of the recruitment process.
+Equality law does not say that an employer has to use a monitoring form to find out individual personal information about job applicants and their protected characteristics as part of the recruitment process.

-But if you do use a monitoring form and this tells you about a person’s protected characteristics, then you must not use this information to discriminate against them.
-You must not base decisions about who to take further into the application process on the information people give on the monitoring form.
+But if an employer does use a monitoring form and this tells them about your protected characteristics, then they must not use this information to discriminate against you.
+For example, they must not base decisions about who to take further into the application process on the information you and other people give on the monitoring form.

-In general, you must not ask a job applicant questions relating to health or disability.
+In general, an employer must not ask a job applicant questions relating to health or disability.
 One of the exceptions to this rule applies to monitoring.
-You are allowed to ask questions about health or disability if the point of this is to find out how many job applicants are disabled people and whether they are shortlisted or appointed.
+An employer is allowed to ask questions about health or disability if the point of this is to find out how many job applicants are disabled people and whether they are shortlisted or appointed.

-If, exceptionally, someone’s protected characteristics are playing a part in the decision-making,
+If, exceptionally, your protected characteristics are playing a part in the decision-making,

-If you do use a monitoring form, then the information that is on it is likely to be personal and you should make sure that it is kept safely so that people’s confidentiality or data protection rights are not broken.
+If an employer does use a monitoring form, then the information that is on it is likely to be personal and they should make sure that it is kept safely so that people’s confidentiality or data protection rights are not broken.
 This may be particularly important for some protected characteristics, such as gender reassignment, and some disabilities, such as HIV status and mental health conditions.